JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-16-the-scribe-oath-for-testers.markdown

   - ethics
   - software-development
   - craft
-excerpt: "Some thoughts on Bob Martin's ethics guides from a tester perspective "
+excerpt: "Some thoughts on Bob Martin's ethics guides from a tester perspective"
+toc: true
+toc_icon: "cog"
 ---

 # The Scribe's Oath